nefeltellioglu/ethical_framework/README.md

     whatever allows us to import just the modelling code as `ethics.model`.
 Then there can be a `ethics.optimisation` for the optimisation.
-  + TODO Configure the database construction with a file.
+  + DONE Configure the database construction with a file.
 This will provide a nicer alternative to having hard-coded parameters in the code.
 This should live in `config/`.
   + TODO Write an optimisation method that searches the database for